-- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued) - 4.
-Deferred Outflows/Inflows of Resources
+D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued)

+4. Deferred Outflows/Inflows of Resources

-In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
+In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
 Currently, the Board has one item, deferred pension outflows, that qualifies for reporting in this category.
-These outflows arise only under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date and also the differences between projected and actual earnings on pension plan investments and, accordingly, are reported only in the statement of net position.
+These outflows arise only under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date, the difference between projected and actual earnings on pension plan investments, and changes in both actuarial assumptions and proportionate share and, accordingly, are reported only in the statement of net position.

-In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue or reduction of expense) until that time.
 Meeker-McLeod-Sibley Community Health Services has two items that qualify for reporting in this category, unavailable revenue and deferred pension inflows.
 Unavailable revenue is reported only in the governmental fund balance sheet and is recognized as an inflow of resources in the period that the amounts become available.
-The deferred pension inflows arise only under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience and also pension plan changes in proportionate share and, accordingly, are reported only in the statement of net position.
+The deferred pension inflows arise only under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience and also changes in proportionate share and, accordingly, are reported only in the statement of net position.